CycloneDX/cyclonedx-conan/README.md

                         setting/option it will raise an error.
   -db [DRY_BUILD], --dry-build [DRY_BUILD]
-                        Apply the --build argument to output the information, as it would be done by the install command -b [BUILD], --build [BUILD]
+                        Apply the --build argument to output the information, as it would be done by the install command --output FILE_PATH
+                        Output file path for your SBOM (set to '-' to output to STDOUT) -b [BUILD], --build [BUILD]
                         Given a build policy, return an ordered list of packages that would be built from sources during the install command